ActivisionGameScience/ags_conda_recipes/README.rst

 own package repository.
 This can be as simple as a directory containing tarballs (a "poor-man's ``binstar``").

-These various possibilities can be mixed together because ``conda`` supports multiple "package channels".
+You can pull from several of these "package channels" simultaneously if you have a mixed public/private project.

 What is Anaconda?
 -----------------

-``Anaconda`` is a specific set of packages being maintained by Continuum, Inc. (http://www.continuum.io).
+``Anaconda`` is a specific set of packages being maintained by Continuum Analytics (http://www.continuum.io).
 Most of these packages are free, but some (like ``mkl``) require a license.
 You can use ``Anaconda`` or not.
 The price (a few hundred dollars per year per developer) is well-worth the saved time in our experience.